ezraaslan/GitGarden/README.md

 ## Development
 We are constantly working to improve GitGarden and add new features.
 The `main` branch is stable and usable.
-Active development and experiments happen on the `testing` branch.
+Active development and experiments happen on other branches.

 ## Requirements